Oxygeeeen/real-estate/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Casaz is a state-of-the-art Real Estate website focused on providing a seamless and delightful experience for users exploring properties in the UAE.
-Built with cutting-edge technologies like Next.js, React.js, Chakra-UI, SSG (Static Site Generation), SSR (Server-Side Rendering), and powered by the Rapid API, Casaz is designed to redefine how users interact with real estate listings.
+Built with cutting-edge technologies like Next.js, React.js, Chakra-UI, SSG (Static Site Generation), SSR (Server-Side Rendering), and powered by the Rapid API, This UAE based Real Estate site is designed to redefine how users interact with real estate listings.

 ## Table of Contents